richiectr360/gemini-flights/README.md

 Designed with extensibility and scalability in mind, Gemini Flight Manager is well-suited for both educational purposes and as a foundation for more complex flight management applications.

 **For the purposes of Gemini Function Calling, you will only need `search_flights` and `book_flight` functions.

+## Why was this product built?

+Think of this as chatGPT for air travel.

 ## Installation